yallowraven/freemusic-downloader-notes/Meta.md

 - 00:04:04 - started action
 - 00:05:58 - fixed music trouble
 - 00:18:23 - do i have to save these obsi notebooks before commit? is that a thing or am i too old?
+- 00:47:31 - arguing with ChatGPT about error paths and early returns